GSU-CS-Intro-to-Software-Engineering/SE-2024Fall-ByteMe/README.md

 5. Install sentiment analysis AI: 'pip install transformers torch'

-6. Make account on rapidapi.com

-7. Obtain YAHOO FINANCE API DATA api key
+6. Make account on rapidapi.com -> obtain YAHOO FINANCE API DATA api key

-8. If on mac: Enter terminal and load API key into '~/.zshrc' as 'YAHOO_FINANCE_API_KEY' and save using 'source ~/.zshrc' || If on mac, add API key to user env variables under 'YAHOO_FINANCE_API_KEY'
+7. If on mac: Enter terminal and load API key into '~/.zshrc' as 'YAHOO_FINANCE_API_KEY' and save using 'source ~/.zshrc' || If on windows, add API key to user env variables under 'YAHOO_FINANCE_API_KEY'

+8. Make account on twelvedata.com -> obtain API key

+9. If on mac: Enter terminal and load API key into '~/.zshrc' as 'TWELVE_DATA_API_KEY' and save using 'source ~/.zshrc' || If on windows, add API key to user env variables under 'TWELVE_DATA_API_KEY'

 ## RUNNING PROJECT

-1. Run Frontend connected with Backend: (1) cd into /ByteMeStockTrader (1.5) Run "mvn clean install (2) Run "mvn spring-boot:run" (3) Open localhost:8080 in browser
+1. Run Frontend connected with Backend: (1) cd into /ByteMeStockTrader (Run "mvn clean install again to be safe) (2) Run "mvn spring-boot:run" (3) Open localhost:8080 in browser

 ## ERRORS